panchbhai1969/A-Neural-QA-Model-for-DBpedia/FinalReport.md

     - Comparision between what was proposed and what was done.
     - New innovative ideas introduced in that stage and link to detailed information about that idea
     - Link to corresponding code and blog
-    - What is not done?
+    - What is not done.
 - Future aspects of this project